misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

 ---
 layout: post
-title:  "How I used Python and Web Scraping to buy a stand mixer"
+title:  "How I used Python to buy an out of stock Costco stand mixer and be a good boyfriend"
-subtitle: "A story about web scraping and banging my head against the wall"
+subtitle: "A story telling tutorial about Python web scraping."
-date:   2020-07-03 00:10:00
+date:   2020-07-05 00:10:00
 categories: [Python, Technical, Educational]
 hide: false
 ---